 Based on context, 'profile' can denote a lead or a company’s profile on Salespanel.

 Real-time means that the tracking/trigger/action happens instantaneously.
 For example, Salespanel tracks all visitors on your website in real-time.
 Activities are logged as soon as they are performed.

 Rules on Salespanel refer to rules you can create for lead scoring.

 SAAS (short for Software as a Service) is a software licensing model where the software is licensed on a subscription basis (instead of a one-time purchase).
 You can read more about it here.
 Salespanel is a SAAS software.

 Score refers to the lead score.
 Based on lead scoring rules you create, leads accumulate points over time.
 These points are visible from your dashboard and can also be used for marketing automation.

 The Search function (available on the left sidebar) of your Salespanel dashboard is used to search for a contact in your account.

 The snooze function on Salespanel helps you snooze notifications for a particular contact.

-A team member on Salespanel is a colleague you can add on your account.
+A team member on Salespanel is a colleague you can add to your account.
 Team members can be granted permissions and privileges.
 You can also assign leads to team members.